Mahreztrabelsi/BrainModel-IA/README.md

 1. **Model Loading**: The pre-trained model is loaded automatically upon accessing the app.
 2. **Image Upload**: Users can upload MRI images directly to the app interface.
 3. **Prediction Display**: Once an image is uploaded, the app displays the predicted tumor type based on the model's classification.
+4. **Prediction Recommendations:** After displaying the predictive results, the app presents the current state of the tumor along with tailored recommendations based on the model's classification.

 The Streamlit app provides a user-friendly interface for interacting with the model and obtaining predictions effortlessly.